DiamondLightSource/SynchWeb/README.md

 ## Installation
 Running SynchWeb requires setting up a Linux, Apache, MariaDB and PHP (LAMP) software stack.
 If running in production you should configure your Apache and PHP to serve secure pages only.
 The steps below describe how to build the software so it is ready to deploy onto your target server.

 For development, a simple environment can be setup by using scripts provided [here](https://github.com/DiamondLightSource/synchweb-devel-env).
 Support is provided for both containerisation and the use of VMs.
+VS Code provides a good development environment for working with the SynchWeb codebase.
+PHP Tools extension provides intellisense, debugging, formatting, linting and support for unit tests.
+Vetur and Volar extensions provide support for working with the Vue.js code.

 ### Requirements
 To build SynchWeb on a machine you will need [npm](https://docs.npmjs.com/) and [composer](https://getcomposer.org/)